Tag Archives: Mike Higgs

 OiNK! #41: POP-OUT COMiC

-Inside this issue is an eight-page pull-out comic all about one of OiNK’s most popular characters, Lew Stringer’s creation who had really captured the imaginations of the young readers.
-He certainly had when I was in the target audience, he quickly became one of my favourites and I was hugely excited by this issue.
+Inside this issue is an eight-page pull-out comic all about one of OiNK’s most popular characters, one Lew Stringer’s creations who had really captured the imaginations of the young readers.
+He certainly had when I was in the target audience, quickly becoming one of my favourites so I was excited by this issue.
 We’ll come back to him in a bit, first up Burp earns his front page stardom with another unique double-page spread.

 It’s a delightfully written tale of our smelly friend simply enjoying himself while on holiday.
 It just so happens that holiday is on a distant, desolate planet made entirely of sand.
 The first page alone would’ve made for a great strip, with its atmospheric captions and imaginative representations of this wonder of the universe, only for it to house Burp’s holiday ranch!
 Naturally.
 But we also have him enjoying his unique vacation before, as always, he inadvertently causes a bit of chaos.